GoogleCloudPlatform/esp-v2/DEVELOPER.md

        -  gcpproxy
 ```

-## Build Envoy and ConfigManager
+## Build Envoy and Config Manager

-In order to build ConfigManager, need to install its dependent libraries:
+In order to build Config Manager, need to install its dependent libraries:

 ```
 make depend.install
 ```

-To build ConfigManager, run:
+To build Config Manager, run:

 ```
 make build